variotry/knockout-decorator/README.md

         private array2 : string[] = null;   // array2 is recognized as obserbable<string[]>.
     }

-  3. Accessors will be converted to pure computed.
+  3.Accessors will be converted to pure computed.
 If you want to use non pure computed, pass { pureComputed:false } to `@track` or attach `@computed` decorator to accessors.

     @kd.track
     class Sample3_1